armanelgtron/Vectron/README.md

 A map editor for Armagetron Advanced.

-Originally created by Tristan Whitcher.
+Originally created by Carlo Veneziano and re-written by Tristan Whitcher.

 ### Features legend: